Address health equity with Member Advocacy

 When patients get information at their reading level, they’re more likely to understand why appointments and medications are necessary.

-One way your plan can support members’ health literacy is by offering educational articles.
+One way your plan can support members’ health literacy is by offering educational articles written in plain language.
 Articles can cover topics like finding trustworthy health information.
 Arm your members with the knowledge they need to advocate for themselves, and you can help them overcome healthcare barriers.

 75% of Spanish speakers give their health plan a high satisfaction rating if offered language services